 Berlin, 5 February, 2020.
 Professor of International Relations Marina Henke is the new director of the Hertie School’s Centre for International Security.
-She takes over from Ambassador Wolfgang Ischinger, Senior Professor for Security Policy and Diplomatic Practice at the Hertie School and Chairman of the Munich Security Conference.
+She takes over from Ambassador Wolfgang Ischinger, Senior Professor of Security Policy and Diplomatic Practice at the Hertie School and Chairman of the Munich Security Conference.
 Ischinger has directed the Centre, where the Hertie School bundles its research and teaching in the field of security policy, since 2016.
 As professor and founding director, Ischinger remains part of the Centre’s executive team.

 Marina Henke, who received her PhD from Princeton, joined the Hertie School from Northwestern University in September 2019.
 Her research focuses on military interventions, peacekeeping as well as European security and defence policy.